Terrier armoured digger: History

 A prototype vehicle was officially unveiled on 28 May 2005.

-BAE Systems has built four demonstrator vehicles currently undergoing trial.
-This will be followed by the commencement of full-scale production of 60 vehicles in their factory at Newcastle upon Tyne.
-A re-baselined Terrier programme is on track with reliability growth trials contracted for early 2010.
+BAE Systems built four demonstrator vehicles for trials.
+They went into production in their factory at Newcastle upon Tyne.
+A re-baselined Terrier programme was on track with reliability growth trials contracted for early 2010.
 Manufacture of the first TERRIER production hull began on 27 January 2010 at the company's Newcastle plant.
 The vehicle is in service as of 5 June 2013.
 A total of 60 vehicles were delivered to the British Army.

 The French Military has shown an interest in purchasing Terriers from the UK.

 Crew training

 Training of the Terrier crews is carried out in the Terrier Mission Crew Trainer (MCT) developed by BAE Systems Integrated System Technologies (Insyte) at their plant in Fife, Scotland.
 The trainer comprises a high fidelity simulated crew cab, with commander and driver positions, mounted on a motion platform, and surrounded by a 360 degree, rear projection, visual system.
 The MCT allows crews simulate driving, digging and other vehicle functions.
 Four MCTs are in development for the British Army.